-- 2 new secondary schools in Elgin. - A new primary school in Keith Keith Primary School - A new secondary school in Lossiemouth. - A new primary school in Elgin Linkwood Primary School. - Four primary schools in Elgin, Forres, Lossiemouth and Buckie were significantly refurbished.
+- 2 new secondary schools in Elgin.

+- A new primary school in Keith Keith PS

+- A new secondary school in Lossiemouth.

+- A new primary school in Elgin Linkwood PS.

+- Four primary schools in Elgin, Forres, Lossiemouth and Buckie were significantly refurbished.

-The council will find it challenging to afford to continue this level of investment and so must consider reducing, replacing, repurposing or reconfiguring its property portfolio, if it is to protect front-line services and deliver sustainable schools for the future.
+The council will find it challenging to afford to continue this level of investment and so must consider reducing, replacing, and reconfiguring its property portfolio, if it is to protect front-line services and deliver sustainable schools for the future.

-This is critical given 60% of the primary school estate and 62% of the secondary school estate is classed as in poor condition and there is a risk of more schools falling into the lowest condition category and buildings will no longer be viable.
+This is critical given 58% of the primary school estate and 50% of the secondary school estate is classed as in poor condition and there is a risk of more schools falling into the lowest condition category where the buildings are no longer viable.